How to Become an Agricultural Inspector: Is it the Right Career for You?

 After completing inspections, Agricultural Inspectors compile detailed reports documenting their findings.
 These reports may include:

-Inspectors may issue citations, fines, or even halt operations in cases of serious violations until issues are resolved.
+In cases of serious violations, inspectors may issue citations, fines, or even halt operations until the issues are resolved.

 5. Preventing Contamination